GarrettHaley/CS373-Final/index.md

 ### Conclusion

 Using the tools in kali linux and practicing penetration was enjoyable.
 There is a certain level of creativeness which goes along with these challenges.
 Knowing how to use various penetration testing tools is not enough.
 I found myself stuck a few times.
-Taking a step back, and looking at the problem from a different angle was extremely helpful in solving these challenges
+Taking a step back, and looking at the problem from a different angle was extremely helpful in solving these challenges.